fastenhealth/policy/06-data_management_policy.md

 # 6. Data Management Policy

-Luma has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored.
+Fasten has procedures to create and maintain retrievable exact copies of electronic protected health information (ePHI) stored.

-Data backup is an important part of the day-to-day operations of Luma.
+Data backup is an important part of the day-to-day operations of Fasten.
 To protect the confidentiality, integrity, and availability of ePHI, complete backups are done daily to assure that data remains available when it is needed and in case of a disaster.
-To accomplish this, Luma utilizes MongoDB Atlas’ [backup service](backup service).
+To accomplish this, Fasten utilizes MongoDB Atlas’ [backup service](backup service).

 Violation of this policy and its procedures by workforce members may result in corrective disciplinary action, up to and including termination of employment.

-Of note, Luma does not physically house any systems used by its Platform in Luma facilities.
+Of note, Fasten does not physically house any systems used by its Platform in Fasten facilities.
 The physical infrastructure environment is hosted at Amazon Web Services (AWS) including the network components and supporting network infrastructure.
-Luma does not own any equipment which houses ePHI.
+Fasten does not own any equipment which houses ePHI.

 ## 6.1 Applicable Standards